bbauska/w3.CSS3-Succinctly/README.md

 <h6 align="center"><i>Figure 3: Row/cell appearance</i></h6>

-One feature of the layout class is that the cell heights will match the height of the largest content, so if the cell's description had much more detail, it might appear as shown in Figure 4.
+<p>One feature of the layout class is that the cell heights will match the
+height of the largest content, so if the cell's description had much more detail, it might appear as shown in Figure 4.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 10. same-height cells example (18) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">